BEAR Implant

 What does the procedure entail?

-Unlike reconstruction, the BEAR Implant does not require a second surgical wound site to remove a healthy tendon from another part of the leg or using a deceased donor’s tendon.
+Unlike reconstruction, the BEAR Implant does not require a second surgical wound site to remove a healthy tendon from another part of the leg or the use of donor tendon.
 Instead, the implant acts as a bridge to help ends of the torn ACL heal together.
 The surgeon injects a small amount of your own blood into the implant and inserts it between the torn ends of the ACL in a minimally invasive procedure.
 The combination of the BEAR Implant and your blood enables the body to heal the torn ends of the ACL back together while maintaining the ACL’s original attachments to the femur and tibia.
-As the ACL heals, the BEAR Implant is resorbed by the body, usually within eight weeks.
+As the ACL heals, the BEAR Implant is resorbed by the body.

 Who is the procedure for?